Shows & Events at Wyndham's Theatre

 Wheelchairs

-Wheelchair access is available into the centre aisle of Stalls Row M via a wheelchair lift.
+Wheelchair access is available only into Box A of the stalls via a wheelchair lift.

 The theatre can accommodate standard size electric wheelchairs, and the lift can accommodate up to 500kg in weight.
 The lift is 46 x 31 inches.